Research Week 2020

 |Department of Technical Services Virtual Shop Tour||9am||The Department of Technical Services profiles the in-house design and fabrication capabilities they have to support research and research based learning throughout the university.
 A virtual tour video is available here during Research Week. |

 You can join us for an official “viewing” and Q&A with the management team via Webex.
-Email email@example.com for an invitation to the Q&A session and the login instructions.
+The login instructions are available here.

 |Publishing your research||10:30am||Join ISER Books academic editor Fiona Polack and managing editor Alison Carr for a discussion about scholarly publishing.
 Learn about the submission and peer review processes, tips for preparing a proposal and turning your thesis into a book, and what to expect once your book is accepted!
 Get your publishing-related questions answered, get a glimpse at what’s new and forthcoming from ISER Books, and find out what kinds of books we’re looking for.
 This event will be hosted via Webex.
 To register for the discussion and Q&A session, please email us at firstname.lastname@example.org.|